Aliases for COPS8 Gene

 GeneCards Summary for COPS8 Gene

 COPS8 (COP9 Signalosome Subunit 8) is a Protein Coding gene.
+Diseases associated with COPS8 include familial hypertension.
 Among its related pathways are DNA Double-Strand Break Repair and Transcription-Coupled Nucleotide Excision Repair (TC-NER).

 UniProtKB/Swiss-Prot for COPS8 Gene